emma-hiilani/climatecrisispsychology.github.io/book/chapters/psychology-climate-change.md

-## Teaching the Psychology of the Climate Crisis
+## Preface from the instructors: Teaching the Psychology of the Climate Crisis

 Russ Poldrack and Noah Goodman